joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 # Interpretation of the results
-The interpretation that is performed on the results will depend on the biological information that we intend to extract.
+The interpretation of the results will depend on the biological information that we intend to extract.
 Enrichment analysis can be used in validation (e.g., of a protocol for extracting membrane proteins), characterization (e.g., of the effects of a stress in a organism) and elucidation (e.g., of the functions impacted by the knock-out of a transcription factor).

-There is one important point to keep in mind during the analysis: statistically significant is different from biologically meaningful [Referir outra vez o caso do Trapnell?].
-Its possible obtain an some biological or technical insight about the underlying experiment from statistically enriched terms, even if it isn’t readily apparent.
+There is one important point to keep in mind during the analysis: statistically significant is different from biologically meaningful.
+That said, it is typically possible to obtain some biological or technical insight about the underlying experiment from statistically enriched terms, even if it isn’t readily apparent.

-Terms that are very generic tend to be difficult to interpret, since the very specific terms are generally not integrative.
-It is intended that terms that are sufficiently specific to transmit substantial biological, however, that are generic enough to integrate multiple genes.
+Terms that are very generic tend to be difficult to interpret, because the meaning they convey is shallow.
+On the other hand, very specific terms are generally not integrative and thus not useful in interpreting a gene set collectively.
+The interesting terms are those that are sufficiently specific to transmit substantial biological meaning, yet generic enough to integrate multiple genes.

-Now we go use two study samples, one with overexpressed genes and the other with underexpressed genes, from the same study before.
+For the second exercice, we will continue to work in the same study set before but now we go to analyze the over- and the underexpressed genes, and see the enriched GO terms presents in the brain and heart from the mouse.

 > ### {% icon hands_on %} Hands-on:
 >
-> 1. **Upload to the Galaxy** the mouseOverexpressed.txt and the mouseUnderexpressed.txt files.
+> 1. **Upload to Galaxy** the mouseOverexpressed.txt and the mouseUnderexpressed.txt files.
 >
 >    > ### {% icon question %} Questions
 >    >
->    > How do you know which genes are up- and downregulated? (open the Mouse population file)
+>    > How do you know which genes are over- and underexpressed? (open the Mouse population file)
 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
->    > It is through the logFC values that we derive the information whether the gene is up- or downregulated.
-If the logFC value is positive it means that the gene is upregulated, and if it is negative the gene is downregulate.
+>    > It is through the logFC values that we derive the information whether the gene is over- or underexpressed.
+If the logFC value is positive it means that the gene is underexpressed, and if it is negative the gene is overexpressed.
 >    > </details>
 >    {: .question}
 >
 >    > ### {% icon comment %} Comments
 >    >
->    > To select the up- and downregulated genes, in addition to logFC values, its also necessary define the p-value.
-In this case was an p-value < 0,01.
+>    > In addition to logFC values, it is also necessary define the p-value cut-off for the differential expression test.
+In this case the cut-off used was 0.01.
 >    >
 >    {: .comment}
 >